Easy Smoked Corned Beef Brisket Recipe – Step By Step Perfection

 Prepare Brisket and Brine

 • Make The Brine – In a large stockpot, add the water.
-To the water add sugar and salts.
+To the water, add sugar and salts.
 Stir until the solids incorporate into the water.
-Finally add the Corned Beef Seasoning.
-Note – If you plan to boil your Corned Beef, this is the time to reserve 2 tablespoons of the spices to use for the boil.
-If you aren’t saving spices for a boil, then just throw all the ingredients in the pot.
+Finally, add the remaining Corning Spice ingredients.

 • Boil – Bring to a boil, then turn off the burner.
 Stir the brine to incorporate the flavor from the spices.
 The heat helps the aromatics escape the seeds and spices versus leaving the water cool.
-At this point you can cool the brine in the refrigerator or you can add ice to bring the temperature of the water under 45 degrees F.
+At this point cool the brine down to room temperature (or use the refrigerator to speed up the cooling).

-• Trim – While the brine cools, this is a good time to trim the Brisket of any excess fat.
+• Trim – While the brine cools, this is a good time to trim the brisket of any silver skin or excess fat.

-• Rotate – Each day remove the Brisket from the pot and flip it over, then re-submerge the meat.
+• Rotate – Each day remove the brisket from the pot and flip it over, then re-submerge the meat.
 This flipping allows a more even cure.
-If the Brisket floats, consider adding something heavy to the brisket to weigh it down.
+If the brisket floats, consider adding something heavy to the brisket to weigh it down.
+Return to the refrigerator.

-• Rinse – After 7 days for a Brisket flat, and up to 10 days for a thicker cut like a round or sirloin, remove from the brine.
-Rinse the beef of excess brine and pat dry with a paper towel.
+• Rinse – After 7 days, remove the brisket from the brine.
+Rinse the brisket of excess brine and pat dry with a paper towel.
 Discard the brine.
 Now it’s time to smoke it.

 How to Smoke Corned Beef